osasuair/SnapShare/README.md

 ```

 ## More Info
-> This application is partially RESTful.
-It incorporates many RESTful concepts, such as the correct use of HTTP status
+> This back-end for this application implements RESTful techniques where possible.
+Such as the correct use of HTTP status
 > codes and proper routing throughout the server.
 The server and client do not depend on each other.
 On the server,
-> modules such as morgan help decipher the requests sent throughout the server.
+> modules such as Morgan help clarify the requests sent throughout the server.
 When possible, most operations are
 > asynchronous, so the server can handle multiple users making changes simultaneously.
 The webpage uses Bootstrap's
 > dark theme and some added CSS to give the webpage a more modern dark-themed look, with inspiration from Google's
 > Material Dark design for better user interaction.